Aging and Disease - Lifestyle Diseases and Secondary Aging

 • Get the required amount of sound sleep every night

 I will outline strategies for doing so on this website, but of course it’s up to you to follow them, or at least use them as a guide as you navigate your way toward better health.
-As you will see many of these conditions are related and share the same root causes.
+As you will see many of these conditions are related and share the same root causes as cardiometabolic syndrome and hypertension (elevated blood pressure).

 Good Health Is A Choice